-The situation I’m going to focus on the most in this piece is gastric ulcers, and then I’ll tell you about some of the other procedures where scoping is helpful.
-I can’t over recommend scoping for ulcers.
+The situation we will focus on the most in this piece is gastric ulcers, and then we'll tell you about some of the other procedures where scoping is helpful.
+At Countryside, we can't over recommend scoping for ulcers.
 Did you know that various studies suggest that 60 to 90% of horses have these painful lesions at some point in their life.

 Ulcer symptoms can range from mild colic signs, to girthiness and under saddle behavioral issues.
 Humans need to see food, or smell food to produce stomach acid, horses aren’t designed in the same way, they produce acid all the time.
 During performance, ulcers can be particularly painful because of the sloshing of acid in an empty stomach.
 This can cause subtle performance issues as the focus is placed on the pain and not the task at hand.

 A gastroscopy procedure allows us to see exactly where ulcers are located in the stomach so we can treat appropriately.
 For horses that are shown heavily, it’s not a bad idea to scope before every competition season in order to ensure there are no ulcers to weaken performance.